 - Autonomous local authorities with an annual budget of less than €10 million and fewer than 5,000 inhabitants

-Our R&D Tax Credits experts are happy to advise you on your claim.
-And to help you navigate the rules around linked and partner enterprises.
+Our R&D Tax Credits experts are happy to help you navigate the rules around linked and partner enterprises.

 Just get in touch, and one of our team will be right with you.